 It is interesting that scientists have found that as a cell starts to become cancerous and the telomeres become shorter, the cancer cell can avoid death by activating an enzyme telomerase which acts on the telomeres and stopping them from getting shorter, and so avoiding cell death.
 Studies continue as to implications not only for cancer treatments, and diagnosis, but aging and immune health.

-Please share this telomeres information on this amazing product with your family and friends.
+Please share this telomeres information with your family and friends.